jrsalata/jrsalata.github.io/content/projects/_index.md

 ---
 title: "Projects"
 author: "John Salata"
 description: "Here are the stories behind some of the projects that I've made.
-Larger projects will be put in their own subfolder and split into multiple parts"
+Larger projects will be put in their own subfolder and split into multiple parts."
 ---